theaaravagarwal/Aarav_BlueStampPortfolio/index.md

 ### Challenges

 Some challenges I had while assembling the final product were soldering the connections on the flex PCB as I burned multiple joints off the flex PCB before I could connect two joints together with solder.
-Another challenge
+Another challenge was finally deciding on a good design as both the clip and ankle attached devices had downsides I did not like, so I ended up just choosing a hybrid system between them where I attached the battery to the ankle and left the rest of the smaller components on a clip on the shoe.

 ### Next Steps